alexeysas/sdc-signs-recognition/README.md

 1. As a first step, I decided to deal with non-uniformly distributed data.
 The idea was to make balanced training set where all classes are represented with the same number of samples.
 I decided to make copies from the existing images with low number of samples.
 Additionally, to prevent exact same images appearing twice two additional transformations were selected to add some variety to the resulting set:
 * Randomly scaling image up with factor 1.0 - 1.25
-* Randomly rotating image wit angle from -15 to 15 degree.
+* Randomly rotating image using angle from -15 to 15 degree.

  These parameters above just worked best for me with some other choices.
  As the result total number of training samples increased to 86430